Ciarango10/GamesLWC/README.md

 Purpose: Serves as the main container for the dashboard and coordinates interactions between its child components.

 ## Child Component: Data Table
-Purpose: Displays a list of game records in a tabular format, allowing users to view available games and select one for more details.
+Purpose: Displays a list of game records in a tabular format, allowing users to view, edit and delete available games and select one for more details.

 ## Child Component: Record Detail
 Purpose: Shows detailed information about the selected game, including its name, genre, platform, release date, logo, and developer, or indicates when no game is selected.